Intelligent Sailing Model for Open Sea Navigation: Preliminaries

 where $\positions$ is a position in the Cartesian coordinate system, $\beta^h$ is the orientation perpendicular to the halfspace, and $b$ is an optional parameter to check if a position has distance $b$ to the halfspace boundary, i.e., it is set to zero if any position in the halfspace should be considered as within.

-\paragraph{Collision avoidance traffic rules} For power-driven vessels, there are three encounter situations specified in the \ac{colregs} \cite{IMO.1972} for which appropriate collision avoidance maneuvers have to be performed: head-on, overtaking, and crossing (see Fig.~\ref{fig:waypointadaption}).
+\paragraph{Collision avoidance traffic rules} For collision avoidance, the \ac{colregs} \cite{IMO.1972} differentiate between different vessel classes, such as sailing vessel, fishing vessel, and power-driven vessel.
+Since power-driven are the most common vessel class, we consider the traffic rules for collision avoidance of these vessels.
+Specifically, there are three encounter situations specified in the \ac{colregs} for which appropriate collision avoidance maneuvers have to be performed: head-on, overtaking, and crossing (see Fig.~\ref{fig:waypointadaption}).
 In an encounter situation, a vessel can be a give-way vessel or a stand-on vessel.
 A give-way vessel has the obligation to evade while noticeably turning so that the other traffic participants can detect the evasion maneuver.
 A stand-on vessel has to keep its course and speed until the encounter situation is resolved.
 To evaluate compliance, the encounter traffic rules have been formalized with temporal logic \cite{ Krasowski2024.safeRLautonomousVessels,Krasowski2021.MarineTrafficRules,Torben2023}.
 In this work, we employ the formalized predicates from \cite{Krasowski2024.safeRLautonomousVessels} to detect encounter situations.
-Our \ac{ism} is designed to consider the encounter traffic rules $\mathcal{R} = \{ R_3, R_4, R_5, R_6\}$ \cite[Table I]{Krasowski2024.safeRLautonomousVessels} where $R_3, R_4$, and $R_5$ are the formalizations for the give-way vessels in crossing, head-on, and overtaking encounters, respectively.
+Our \ac{ism} is designed to consider the encounter traffic rules $\mathcal{R} = \{ R_3, R_4, R_5, R_6\}$ \cite[Table I]{Krasowski2024.safeRLautonomousVessels}, where $R_3, R_4$, and $R_5$ are the formalizations for the give-way vessels in crossing, head-on, and overtaking encounters, respectively.
 The rule $R_6$ formalizes stand-on vessels.
+We refer the interested reader to \cite{Krasowski2024.safeRLautonomousVessels} for details on the formalized rules.

-Let us briefly introduce the predicates from \cite{Krasowski2024.safeRLautonomousVessels} that relevant for the \ac{ism}.
+Nevertheless, let us briefly introduce the predicates from \cite{Krasowski2024.safeRLautonomousVessels} that relevant for the \ac{ism}.
 The traffic rules are collision avoidance rules and thus only need to be applied when a collision is possible.
 To detect a collision between two vessels with current states $\state_l$ and $\state_m$, we use the predicate $\mathrm{collision\_possible}$:

 where $t_\mathrm{horizon}$ is the prediction horizon, and $\mathcal{V}_l$ is the set of velocities to be checked for intersection with the velocity obstacle $CC'$ \cite{Fiorini1998}.
 Intuitively, a collision between vessel $l$ and $m$ is possible given the velocities remain constant if the velocity obstacle intersects with the set of velocities of vessel $l$ and the time to collision is less than $t_\mathrm{horizon}$.